hashicorp/vagrant/website/docs/source/v2/provisioning/docker.html.md

 end
 ```

 This will `docker run` a container with the "rabbitmq" image.
-In addition
+Note that
+Vagrant uses the first parameter (the image name by default) to override any
+settings used in a previous `run` definition.
+Therefore, if you need to run
+multiple containers from the same image then you must specify the `image`
+option (documented below) with a unique name.

-to the name, the `run` method accepts a set of options, all optional:
+In addition to the name, the `run` method accepts a set of options, all optional:

 * `image` (string) - The image to run.
 This defaults to the first argument
   but can also be given here as an option.